Elanchezhian2712/OIBSIP/README.md

 # OIBSIP
-Web Developement and Design Intern at Oasis Infobyte
+WWeb Development and Designing Intern at Oasis Infobyte